 What is the event like, and who attends?

 You will share it with today’s congregation of the Druid community, including Neo Druids, Neo Pagans and Wiccans, along with Visitors from around the world at this site of unequalled religious significance.
 The main event is the rising sun casting its glow through the ancient stones.
 But, as you stand and enjoy this, you will see that the gathering itself is just as moving.
 You might hear traditional songs, witness quiet blessings, or even join hands with strangers in a spontaneous moment of celebration.
-It’s an experience that feels both deeply personal but shared at the same time.
+After all, it’s an experience that feels both deeply personal but shared at the same time.

 What will the weather be like?